Retr0Aa/TagTune/README.md

 # TagTune

+TagTune is audio metadata editor for audio files.
+Using it, you can easily manpulate, delete and edit tags such as, *Title*, *Cover art* and much more

 ## Building and Running

 To run TagTune, follow the commands below to create an environment, install dependencies, and start the app.